tim-schilling/deps/final/0018-technical-governance-6x.rst

   of Django Fellows, are be temporary, and will require confirmation by the newly elected Steering Council.

-* The Steering Council must not accept any DEPs or changes to DEPs, and must not change the governance process described in this document.

 Steering Council election triggers
 **********************************